shaik1002/biggitlabbomb/doc/administration/moderate_users.md

 - Prevents the user from signing in or accessing instance information.
 - Deletes the user.

-## View users pending role promotion

-If [administrator approval for role promotions](../administration/settings/sign_up_restrictions.md#turn-on-administrator-approval-for-role-promotions) is turned on, membership requests that promote existing users into a billable role require administrator approval.

-To view users pending role promotion:

-1. On the left sidebar, at the bottom, select **Admin**.
-1. Select **Overview > Users**.
-1. Select **Role Promotions**.

-A list of users with the highest role requested is displayed.
-You can **Approve** or **Reject** the requests.

 ## Block and unblock users

 GitLab administrators can block and unblock users.